-The overarching goal of State College Friends School's response to the COVID-19 pandemic is to reduce risk to students and staff as much as possible while not only conducting school in person as long as it is safe to do so, but also creating the best learning environment for our students, faculty, and staff possible.
+The overarching goal of State College Friends School's response to the COVID-19 pandemic is to reduce risk to students and staff as much as possible while not only conducting school in person as long as it is safe to do so, but also creating the best possible learning environment for our students, faculty, and staff.

 Our pandemic planning approach for the 2021-2022 school year is based on scientific evidence about how the virus spreads in adults and children, national and state-level recommendations, and the learnings and experiences from ourselves and the many school districts that held in-person school last year.
 For pandemic-related policies, we have weighed the risk to community members along the spectrum of implementing specific policies versus the risk of not implementing them, while weighing the benefits and burdens to stakeholders.